Process Manager¶

 A Process Manager has three things every model needs to declare.
 It has state – the data it tracks across the flow.
 It has a correlation field – the identifier that ties incoming Events to the right Process Manager instance.
 And it has a lifecycle: the conditions under which a new instance starts, and the conditions under which an existing instance ends.

-ESDM models all three explicitly.
-Without startsWhen, a Process Manager has no way to come into being.
-Without endsWhen, it would never finish.
-Without a correlation field, two events from different flows would land on the same instance.
-The linter holds you to all three.
+All three are explicit, not implicit.
+Without a starting condition, a Process Manager has no way to come into being.
+Without an ending condition, it would never finish.
+Without a correlation field, Events from different flows would land on the same instance.

 A Process Manager can also schedule timers.
 A timer is a future moment at which the Process Manager wants to react – if no confirmation arrives within 24 hours, send a reminder.
-ESDM treats a timer as a first-class part of the Process Manager's lifecycle: declared with the field that triggers it, the duration after which it fires, and the Commands it emits.
+A timer is a first-class part of the Process Manager's lifecycle: declared with what triggers it, the duration after which it ticks, and the Commands it emits.

 A Process Manager lives inside a Bounded Context, just like an Aggregate does.
 It is a consistency unit in its own right, although the consistency it enforces is temporal rather than transactional: it ensures the right Commands happen in the right order, not that two pieces of state change atomically.